djkramnik/ui-annotations/README.md

 #### TODO

-  * project form has preview button.  applies the current projection and removes the form.  any keypress => restore form, with all state preserved.

-  * add the label dropdown directly to the projection form. when you click submit it submits all the projected elements as annotations under that label

   * innerText shenanigans.
 If annotating a heading, I don't want the spacing around it just the text itself.  but for navigation purposes we should know we start from the element containing the innerText...

   #### Buggos / QOL